daedalus/oeis_closed_form_miner/README.md

 1. Ensure the required dependencies are installed, including SageMath: `pip install -r requirements.txt`.
 2. Download the oeis data: `git submodule init` and `git submodule update --remote`.
-3. Run the script using `python miner.py`.
+3. Run the script using `python miner.py` for normal download and processing.
+    1. Alternatively `python miner.py -d start end` will download only sequnces from start to end with out processing.
-4. The script will create a database, process sequences, and print relevant statistics.
+5. The script will create a database, process sequences, and print relevant statistics.
-5. Querying the database for interesting things:
+6. Querying the database for interesting things:
     1. `echo "select id, algo, closed_form from sequence where keyword like '%hard%' and new=1" | sqlite3 oeis_data/oeis.db`
     2. `echo "select id, algo, closed_form from sequence where keyword not like '%easy%' and new=1" | sqlite3 oeis_data/oeis.db`
+7. Find new xrefs functionality: `python miner.py -x` will try to match symbolicaly every parsed formula in every sequence in the database.

 ## Dependencies